BYU Marriott scholarships are available to students who have been accepted into one of the programs offered by the school.

 - Applicant is a single parent (mother or father) with custody of dependent child(ren)

-- Applicant must be officially admitted to one of the programs in BYU Marriott
+- Applicant must be officially admitted to one of the graduate programs at BYU Marriott

 - Student must remain in good academic standing and will be reevaluated yearly